Lumiere Gallery traveling exhibitions

 Conquest.
 Yakov Khalip, Heir to the Avant-Garde

-The Lumiere presents the first-ever full retrospective of Yakov Khalip's (1908–1980) work based on the extensive family archive.
-The body of work by one of the classics of soviet photography, highly acclaimed during his lifetime, remained without due research for over past 30 years.
-The Lumiere strives to fill in the gap and unveils the archive of the master.
+The Lumiere Gallery presents the first-ever full retrospective of Yakov Khalip's (1908–1980) work based on the extensive family archive.
+The body of work by one of the classics of Soviet photography, highly acclaimed during his lifetime, remained in the shadows for the past 30 years due to the lack of an attentive research.
+The Lumiere Gallery strives to fill in the gap and unveils the archive of the master.